Tuesday, September 29, 2009

 I stood with my back against the front door, attempting to barricade the entrance to my home.

 They warned me; saw something I was unable to while blinded by his generous offer; an offer he never fulfilled.
-I think friends and family were more familiar with the Post Office ad that states, '
+I think friends and family were more familiar with the Post Office ad that states, 'if something sounds like it's too good to be true, it probably is', or they at least understood what the phrase pie-in-the-sky means.

 Each of them said, "Don't trust him," or "Think it through," or "Get something in writing."